danvega/danvega-dev-nuxt/content/blog/2023/03/02/spring-shell-intro.md

 slug: spring-shell-intro
 date: "2023-03-02T11:00:00.000Z"
 published: true
-excerpt: In this introduction to Spring Shell, you will learn you how to build CLI applications in a familiar programming environment using Java + Spring.
+description: In this introduction to Spring Shell, you will learn you how to build CLI applications in a familiar programming environment using Java + Spring.
 author: Dan Vega
 tags:
   - spring shell